mrodz/TicTacToe/README.md

 This is the area painted in purple, and contains a 9x9 grid of cells.
 Once a round of Tic Tac Toe has started, the game will loop through each move.
 If said turn belongs to a bot, it will make a move automatically; otherwise, the game will wait for a human user to click on a cell.
-The first empty cell person clicks on will be saved as their placement.
+The first empty cell a person clicks on will be saved as their placement.

 A cell can only be used once per round.
 The game ends if there are no open slots left to fill, or if a playable entity manages to get three of their own tokens in a row.